commercelayer/drop-in.js/packages/drop-in/README.md

   Link to the hosted version of the Commerce Layer PCI-compliant [Checkout](https://github.com/commercelayer/commercelayer-react-checkout) application, with integrated payments.

 - **Identity**
+  Signup / login via the hosted version of the Commerce Layer [Identity](https://github.com/commercelayer/mfe-identity) application.

+- **My account**
-  Signup / login via the hosted version of the Commerce Layer [Identity](https://github.com/commercelayer/mfe-identity) application, and link to the hosted version of the Commerce Layer [My account](https://github.com/commercelayer/commercelayer-my-account) application, a customer portal with personal account information and management.
+  Link to the hosted version of the Commerce Layer [My account](https://github.com/commercelayer/commercelayer-my-account) application, a customer portal with personal account information and management.

 ## Need help?